sourceduty/Spelling_Solver/README.md

 Start a new game.

 Great!
-To get started, please choose a difficulty level for the word you'll be guessing: easy, medium, hard, or very hard.
-Which one would you like?
+Let's start a new game.
+First, please choose the word length difficulty: easy, medium, hard, or very hard.

 hard

-Alright!

-Here's your Level 1 challenge with a hard difficulty word: dtalmui
+Thanks for choosing the "hard" difficulty.
+Here's your Level 1 scramble:

-Try to guess the correct spelling of this word.

-talme

-That's not quite right.

-Here's Level 2 to help you get closer: datlmui
+rqeuie

+Remember, no letters are in their correct order.
+What's your guess?

+jdyfha

+It looks like your guess doesn't match the scrambled word.
+Let's move to Level 2:

+requie

-Give it another guess!
+The first letter is now correct.
+Give it another try!

-datre
+jdyfha

-That's still not correct.
+That's not the correct spelling.
 Let's move to Level 3:

-datlmui
+reuiqe

-Try guessing again!
+Now the first two letters are in the correct place.
+Try guessing the word again!

-datif

-Not quite.

-Here's Level 4:
-datumi

-You're getting closer!
-What's your next guess?

-datres

-That's not it either.
+jdyfha

+That guess doesn't seem to match the scrambled word either.
+Let's try Level 4:

+requie

+The first three letters are now correct.
+What do you think the word is?

+jdyfha

+It seems we're still not quite there.
+Now, we're on Level 5:

+requie
-Here's Level 5, which reveals the correct spelling of the word: dilatium

-Since this was Level 5, the game concludes here.
-Would you like to play another round or discuss something else?
+This is the correct spelling of the word.
+Remember, the game concludes at this level.
+Would you like to play another round or need help with something else?

+Print the entire chat history as a plain text code block.
+Add spaced between the chats.

 <br>
 </details>